Of all the forms of inequality, injustice in healthcare is the most shocking and inhuman.

 I truly believe that the work we do to ensure global health equity must be done with people, and not for them, or on their behalf.
 As a leader in public health, NYU GPH has the honor, privilege and opportunity to elevate the training and capacity of people around the world to powerfully transform the global health landscape.
 I’m proud to stand alongside some of our brightest and boldest leaders to do that work.

 Public health is full of extraordinary people who are drawn to the field with a burning desire to make a difference in the world.
 If you’ve heard a similar calling, I encourage you to answer it right here at NYU GPH!

-Dean and Professor, College of Global Public Health
+Dean of the School of Global Public Health;

 About the Dean